rp13g10/fell_finder/README.md

 This project is still in early development, with significant work still required before it's ready for general use.
 That said, with a little leg-work a viable PoC is now up and running.
 At present, the ingestion pipeline is largely complete (although it's executed on-demand at the moment).
 A basic webapp is provided, which is able to plot routes on demand and display them to the user.
 Route creation has been sped up significantly following a rewrite in rust, although longer distances can still take a few seconds to generate.

-The rust portion of the code is currently in MVP state, and has a number of improvements which need to be made.
+It is likely that the Rust portion of the code can be optimised further, but I'm now satisfied enough with performance to leave it alone for the time being.
 The main priority is getting the webapp moved into containers and ready to scale, although this is likely to be a slow burner due to poor internet connectivity on the trains (where most of the dev work is done).
 While offline, I am continuing to work through the backlog below (in approximate priority order).

 ## Instructions for use